 After her traumatic experiences with the world of Penthouse, Anneka started life afresh, away from the limelight.
-She worked as a cocktail waitress at a casino in the San Fernando Valley among other places (was Gardena one of these other places? would that have been the Normandie?).
-She joined the Screen Actors Guild.
+She worked as a cocktail waitress at a casino in the San Fernando Valley among other places (was Gardena one of those other places? would that have been the Normandie?).
+She maintained her membership in the Screen Actors Guild, apparently hoping for gigs that never materialized.
+Sundance Capital filed a $4,393 lien against her in the Los Ángeles Municipal Court in August 1993, which would appear to indicate slim casino earnings unable to support her rent.
 She enrolled at the White Lotus Foundation in Santa Bárbara and earned a yoga-instructors certificate in 1995.
-She opened a branch of a franchise called The Forever Young Experience, Inc., in November 2000 together with her fiancé Philip Felice Vasta, Jr. She and Vasta married on 21 June 2001.
+She opened a branch of a franchise called The Forever Young Experience, Inc., in November 2000 in Ocala, Florida, together with her fiancé Philip Felice Vasta, Jr. (b.
+31 August 1929).
+She and Vasta married on 21 June 2001 in Marion County, Florida.
 Her branch of Forever Young was dissolved in October 2002.
-In 2005 she sold a house in the San Fernando Valley at a handsome profit and with the proceeds she founded The Anneka Thoreson Yoga and Wellness Corporation (incorporated 2006, dissolved in September 2007).
+In 2005 she sold a house in the San Fernando Valley at a handsome profit and with the proceeds she founded The Anneka Thoreson Yoga and Wellness Corporation in Palm Beach, Florida (incorporated 2006, dissolved in September 2007).
 By 2009 her marriage was on the rocks.
-She lost her house in a foreclosure.
+She lost her Palm Beach house in a foreclosure.
 In an attempt to shed her previous notoriety, Anneka moved about constantly and was probably never listed in the phone book, which made her almost impossible to find.

-There was a report (I think it was Fox News) that she became a Certified Nursing Assistant.
+The San Diego Union-Tribune wrongly reported that Anneka was a Nursing Assistant, a position that at the time paid a modest but barely livable income of about $30,000/year.
+Fox News, on the other hand, reported that Anneka was a Certified Nursing Assistant.
+(A nurse friend tells me that her Certified Nursing Assistant days were torture.
+The CNAs were burdened with all the worst duties.)
 Intrigued by this information, I went to Indeed.com to learn that the average salary was $96,000/year.
 That was probably an error, since that same web site now lists the average salary as $42,000/year, which would be a splendid salary in most of the country, but a rather low salary in Southern California, where all prices are inflated.
-Further research reveals that this claim is correct.
-She did receive a license as a Certified Nursing Assistant, though I have not been able to determine precisely when.
-The San Diego Union-Tribune, on the other hand, wrongly reported that she was, instead, a Nursing Assistant, which would result in a modest but barely livable income of about $30,000/year.
-We need to wonder how she managed to obtain this license, which is probably not available to those with criminal backgrounds.
-And then we need to remember that Bob Guccione had done her a favor, though probably for his own benefit rather than Annekas: Back in 1973 he had hired lawyers to expunge her criminal past.
+Further research reveals that Foxs claim is correct.
+Anneka did receive a license as a Certified Nursing Assistant, though I have not been able to determine when.
+We need to wonder how she managed to obtain this CNA license, which is probably not available to those with criminal backgrounds.
+And then we need to remember that Bob Guccione had done her a favor, though probably for his own benefit rather than Annekas: Back in 1973 he had assigned his lawyers to expunge her criminal past.
 That does not mean that every reference to her background was forever destroyed.
 Not at all.
 That means merely that a basic background check most likely would not reveal the criminal records.
-To discover those would require considerably more research.
+To discover those would require considerably more research terribly arduous research.
 Two sources have revealed to me that in the 2000s Anneka worked at an alternative-physical-therapy clinic in Van Nuys, a clinic that catered to returning soldiers suffering from extreme PTSD.
-In about 2010 she and Vasta divorced and she lost her job at the clinic for reasons unknown, though I suppose she was laid off.
+In about 2009 Anneka and Philip Vasta divorced, and at about the same time Anneka lost her job at the clinic.
 I think the clinic closed not long afterwards.
-Also, according to the sparse records I was able to turn up, her Certified Nursing Assistant expired on the last day of 2009, and if she was unable to renew it, that may be part of the explanation for her loss of employment.
+According to the sparse records I was able to turn up, Annekas Certified Nursing Assistant license expired on the last day of 2009.
+Apparently she had not renewed it.
 It may or may not have been her divorce proceedings that prevented her from renewing her license.
 I dont know.
-The news reports did not flat-out say that she was unemployed.
-Steele carefully chose her words: Divorced and in and out of jobs....
+The expiration of her license may well be the explanation for her loss of employment.
+Note that the news reports did not flat-out say that she was unemployed.
+Jeanette Steele chose her words carefully: Divorced and in and out of jobs....
 That wording strongly implies that she was searching for new employment.

 The San Diego Union-Tribune story opens with a repeat of a photo and caption from 1980 (well cover this below), and then goes straight to two small maps prepared by staff designer Aaron Steckelberg, based on maps provided by the Naval Criminal Investigative Services Southwest Field Office and SanGIS, the San Diego Geographic Information Service.
 I dont want to bother to ask for permission to reproduce the map, and so you can just click here to take a look for yourselves.